Jōyō kanji, Taught in junior high

 0 (ゼロ) zero, 0, nought, nil, nothing, zilch

-零す (こぼす) to spill, to drop, to shed (tears), to grumble, to complain, to let one's feelings show
+零す (こぼす) to spill, to drop, to shed (tears), to grumble (about), to complain (of), to let (one's feelings) show

 零れる (こぼれる) to spill, to fall out of, to overflow, to peek through, to become visible (although normally not), to escape (of a smile, tear, etc.)